Series: Don't Forget The Lyrics

 - Catch Phrase: "Lock in those lyrics!"

 - Celebrity Edition: Yes, with actual musicians too; such as Meat Loaf, Boys II Men, Kevin Cronin, and Brett Michaels.
 Sometimes the celebrity musicians even did a musical performance of their own at the end of the show.
-Subverted for Boys II Men; there just so happened to be a "Boys II Men" category on the board, so they saved it for last in a successful $500,000 win!
+Played with for Boys II Men's episode, where there just so happened to be a "Boys II Men" category on the board.
+Of course, they saved it for last; let's just say they sang a lot more than what they needed to win that $500,000.

 - Commercial Break Cliffhanger: Okay, let us see, is that word x?
 Shot of contestant, shot of the audience, shot of the board, commercial break with footage clearly showing a dollar amount much higher than the contestant is on.